 Fortunately, there is a wealth of checklists, tools, videos, and guidance around designing and building accessible products that are compliant with the Section 508 Standards.
 But those checklists and tools are not much use if you haven’t decided to spend time making your product more accessible.

 So how do we make it easier for people to care about accessibility and to start asking the right questions around their work?

 As a step in that direction, we put together a resource page we’re calling Introduction to Accessibility.
 It is our intention to illustrate the point that everyone experiences some form of disability, and the work of correcting our environments to be more accessible benefits everyone.

 We hope you’ll use resource this to onboard someone to the topic of accessibility.
 It is based off of an onboarding presentation that we do for each new employee here in the Technology Transformation Services.

 December 19: Please join Dan Williams, U.S. Web Design System (USWDS) product lead, as he wraps up 2019 with a special talk dedicated to answering the hardest questions about USWDS from the past year.
 Register

 Huge shout-out to Robert Jolly, a Product Manager at 18F who recently took on the task of updating the 18F Accessibility Guide to USWDS 2.0 from USWDS 1.0.
 Along the way, Robert stated, “I’m not an engineer by trade/title!” yet found his way through the guidance and made it happen.

-“thanks for all the great work y’all are doing—it’s extremely helpful and sorely needed in the federal government.” — Steven “Shep” Shepherd who works in the Policy and Legislative Initiatives Division at HUD and is working with to revise their existing web forms using USWDS 2.0.
+“Thanks for all the great work y’all are doing—it’s extremely helpful and sorely needed in the federal government.” — Steven “Shep” Shepherd, who works in the Policy and Legislative Initiatives Division at the U.S. Department of Housing and Urban Development (HUD) and is working with to revise their existing web forms using USWDS 2.0.